PiDR: Physics-Informed Inertial Dead Reckoning for Autonomous Platforms: Introduction

-\begin{enumerate} \item Formulation of a physics-informed inertial dead-reckoning (PiDR) model that embeds strapdown inertial navigation as physical constraints directly into a DNN architecture for pure inertial navigation in GNSS-denied operations. \item A transparent learning framework that addresses the limited interpretability and explainability of existing learning-based navigation methods and mitigates the inertial drift. \item Cross-validation of our PiDR approach was made on different platforms operating in different environments and dynamics. \end{enumerate}
+\item Formulation of a physics-informed inertial dead-reckoning (PiDR) model that embeds strapdown inertial navigation as physical constraints directly into a DNN architecture for pure inertial navigation in GNSS-denied operations. \item A transparent learning framework that addresses the limited interpretability and explainability of existing learning-based navigation methods and mitigates the inertial drift. \item {Integration of an EKF-based refinement stage, treating the PiDR outputs as external measurements to update the filter.} \item Cross-validation of our PiDR and PiDR-EKF approaches was made on different platforms operating in different environments and dynamics. \end{enumerate}

-Comprehensive experimental validation on multiple autonomous platforms (mobile robot and autonomous underwater vehicle) using real recorded datasets of 97 minutes was made.
-We demonstrated that PiDR achieves above 29\% improvement in positioning accuracy over existing model-based and learning-based approaches
+Comprehensive experimental validation on multiple autonomous platforms (mobile robot and autonomous underwater vehicle) using real recorded datasets of 229 [min] was made.
+We demonstrated that PiDR achieves an average of a minimum 55\% improvement in positioning accuracy over existing model-based and learning-based approaches.

 The rest of the paper is organized as follows: Section \ref{sec:Prelim} introduces the preliminaries and mathematical background of strapdown inertial navigation.
 Section~\ref{sec: problem} gives our proposed approach.
 Section~\ref{sec: analysis} verifies the effectiveness and superiority of the proposed method in two platforms and provides an in-depth analysis of the interpretability of the proposed method.
 Lastly, Section~\ref{sec:conclusion} concludes this work.